 Careers education, information, advice and guidance is available to all students at Shipston High School, it is woven throughout the daily curriculum through lessons, specific activities and whole day events.
-The government has launched a new careers strategy placing the Gatsby benchmarks at the heart of careers provision in schools, which we aim to adopt as a mark of quality provision.
+The Government has launched a new careers strategy placing The Gatsby benchmarks at the heart of careers provision in schools, which we aim to adopt as a mark of quality provision.

 Year 7 and 8

 Students take part in Careers days.
 These involve thinking about their futures and what skills they might need to reach their potential.

 We hold a Further and Higher Education Day where students take part in various different workshops, which are delivered by Further Education providers and outside industries.
 These

 range from Universities, sixth forms, colleges to apprenticeship providers like Jaguar Land Rover, Jacob Douwe Egberts, Comau, Owen Mumford, Ricardo, Stratford Manor Hotel and many others.

 Until the end of Year 9 choices about what students study are made for them.
 However, during Year 9 students choose their options and start to take more control and have more responsibility.
 Since the choice of subjects they study, and the ones they leave behind may affect what they can do in the future, Year 9 students have careers talks during lessons and targeted one-to-one meetings with the Careers Advisor to help them make informed choices.